NethServer/ns8-core/docs/core/vpn.md

 reconfigured to point to the new VPN hub.
 The future leader node must provide a VPN endpoint that is reachable by any other node.
-For this reason, **be prepared in advance** to deal with a leader failure by configuring a reachable endpoint address on one or more worker nodes!
+For this reason, **be prepared in advance** to deal with a leader failure by providing a reachable endpoint address on one or more worker nodes!

 For instance if node with ID `3` has a public and static IP address `1.2.3.4` log on the leader node and run the following command: